manferlo81/bundlib/README.md

 ### option `sourcemap`

-Whether or not to generate source maps, see [Rollup documentation](https://rollupjs.org/guide/en/#outputsourcemap) for more information.
-If not specified or set to `null` it will default to `true`.
+Whether or not to generate source maps.
+Valid values are `boolean`, `"inline"` and `"hidden"`.
+The default value is `true` if you don't provide this option.
+See [Rollup documentation](https://rollupjs.org/guide/en/#outputsourcemap) for more information.

 This option supports [value based](#value-based-selective-format) and [boolean based](#boolean-based-selective-format) selective format.

 ```typescript
 sourcemap: SelectiveSourcemapOption;